janospapp/nixos-config/notes/direnv.md

 ## Local flake.nix missing from the store

-While I was experienting with direnv and different devShells or devenv I got the following error:
+While I was experimenting with direnv and different devShells or devenv I got the following error:
 ```
 error: getting status of '/nix/store/xyz...-source/flake.nix': No such file or directory